Recap / Justice League S 2 E 5 And 6 Only A Dream

 - Chekhov's Gun: Hawkgirl freaks out when one of the inmates traps her in a room with the walls closing in.
 Her nightmare involves her being locked in a coffin.

-- Death By Man Scorned: Destiny attacks and kills his wife for leaving him for another man.
+- Death by Woman Scorned: Gender Inverted.
+Destiny attacks and kills his wife for leaving him for another man.

 Destiny: You're not like them.
 You don't have any special powers.